ecmwf-ifs/ecaeropt/README.md

 module load nco
 ```

-We recommend to run once the test to check everthing is working properly (this is just calculating for few wavelengths 3 cases: an externally mixed aerosol with 3 components, an soluble aerosol and an insolube aerosol.
+We recommend run once the test to check that everthing is working properly (this is just calculating for few wavelengths 3 cases: an externally mixed aerosol with 3 components, an soluble aerosol and an insolube aerosol.

 ```
-./ecaeropt -i  # this show simple checks of mie-scatt code for monodisperse case. make test      # tests including 3 kind of aerosols (about 10 minutes)
+./ecaeropt -i  # this show simple checks of mie-scatt code for monodisperse case. make test      # tests including 3 kind of aerosols (about 10 minutes in a desktop computer 2023)
 ```

 # How to run